AnjaliSandip/FastIceFlo/README.md

 We reformulate the 2-D SSA steady-state momentum balance equations to incorporate the usually ignored inertial terms: <br>
 $\nabla \cdot \left(2 H \mu \dot{\boldsymbol{\varepsilon}}_{SSA} \right) -\rho g H\nabla s  - \alpha^2 {\bf v} = \rho H\frac{\partial \bf v}{\partial \tau}$

 allows us to turn the steady-state equations into transient diffusion of velocities $v_{x,y}$.
-The velocity time derivatives represent physically motivated expressions we can further use to iteratively reach a steady-state, thus the solution of the system.
+The velocity-time derivatives represent physically motivated expressions we can further use to iteratively reach a steady state, thus the solution of the system.

 # Weak form